sedbangi/lending-protocol-v2/README.md

 The upfront fees are paid during loan creation, while the settlement fees are paid as a fraction of the interest amount during loan settlement.

-### Broker Locks

-The `P2PLendingControl` contract manages temporary locks on collateral for brokers.
-Collateral owners can add a broker lock on a specific collateral, which defines the broker address and the expiration time of the lock.
-Brokers can remove the lock on the collateral they are assigned to before the expiration time.
-This allows brokers to facilitate loans while ensuring the collateral is not used elsewhere during the loan negotiation process.

 ### Roles

 The protocol supports the following roles:
 * `Owner`: Can update protocol parameters, change whitelisted collections, and manage the protocol
 * `Borrower`: Defined as a individual role for each loan, can settle and replace their loans
 * `Lender`: Defined as a individual role for each loan, can replace their loans and claim collateral in case of defaults
-* `Broker`: Can have temporary locks on collateral

 ## Development